 Users can add new assets to the DAM repository.
 For example, you may be an agency photographer or contractor who wants to add a large number of photos from a photoshoot to the Experience Manager repository.
 To add new content to Experience Manager, select in the top-bar of the app.
 Browse to the asset files in the local file system and click Select.
 Alternatively, drag the files or folders on the application interface.
 The app starts uploading the asset.
 If the upload takes longer, the app displays a progress bar at the bottom.
 Do not use whitespaces and invalid characters when creating or uploading folders.
 See a list of allowed characters at create folders in Assets.

 You can upload folders or individual files from your local file system.
 A folder’s hierarchy is preserved when it is uploaded.
 Before uploading assets in bulk, see Bulk uploads.

 To view the list of assets transferred in a given session, click View > Assets transfers.
 The list allows you to view and quickly verify the file transfers of the current session.

 You can control the upload concurrency (acceleration) in Preferences > Upload acceleration setting.
 More concurrency typically gives faster uploads, but can be resource-intensive, consuming more processing power of the local machine.
 If you experience a slow system, re-attempt uploads using a lower value of concurrency.

 The transfer list is not persistent and is not available if you exit the app and reopen it.

-If the files fail to upload and if you are connecting to AEM 6.5.1 or later deployment, see this troubleshooting information.
+If the files fail to upload and if you are connecting to Experience Manager 6.5.1 or later deployment, see this troubleshooting information.